Where to Find Decadent Vegan Food in Paris

 Theory (formerly Burger Theory)

-This creative burger joint serves a variety of gourmet vegan burgers alongside homemade sauces in a classic setup.
-You have the option to customize your burger with different patties, buns, toppings, and cheeses, or you can select their signature dishes.
+This creative burger joint serves a variety of gourmet vegan burgers, along with homemade sauces, in a classic setting.
+You can customize your burger with different patties, buns, toppings, and cheeses, or select their signature dishes.

 Don’t forget to try their homemade sides like nuggets and fries along with Buddha bowls and desserts.